Zuellni/ComfyUI-Custom-Nodes/README.md

 Similar to `LatentUpscale` but takes `scale` instead of width/height.
 Works with both images and latents.
 ### DeepFloyd Nodes
 ![deepfloyd nodes workflow](https://user-images.githubusercontent.com/123005779/236634149-5e6c9b81-ffb7-440f-a2dd-0c26903e2263.png)
 A poor man's implementation of [DeepFloyd IF](https://huggingface.co/docs/diffusers/api/pipelines/if).
 All the stages with text encoder unloading enabled currently <ins>require more than 8GB of VRAM</ins>.
-14GB should be enough to run without unloading the text encoder.
 Example workflow embedded in the image above.
 #### IF Encode
 Encodes positive/negative prompts for use with `IF Stage I` and `IF Stage II`.
 Higher `batch_size` results in more images. <ins>Requires more than 8GB of VRAM</ins>, as well as [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) to load with 8-bit precision.
 CPU offloading currently doesn't seem to work.
 Setting `unload` to `True` removes the model from memory after it's finished.
 Prompts can be reused without having to reload it.
 #### IF Stage I